roanutil/swift-filter/README.md

 let filteredByNSPredicate = dates.filter { nsPredicate.evaluate(with: $0) }
 ```

-## SwiftFilterClosure
+## FilterClosure
 Implementations of strongly typed predicate protocols that produce closures for filtering

-## SwiftFilterNSPredicate
+## FilterNSPredicate
 Implementation of type erased predicate protocols that produce `NSPredicate`s.

 ## Installation
-Add SwiftFilter to your Xcode project with Swift Package Manager.
+Add Filter to your Xcode project with Swift Package Manager.

 Use the https URL from this repository in the Xcode Swift Packages dialogue or package manifest.